biggray/CaptchaGen/README.md

 # Notes
-This repo is forked form vishnuprasadv/CaptchaGen, stripped audio generation off, to be fully a .net core lib.
+This repo is forked form vishnuprasadv/CaptchaGen, stripped off audio generation, to make it a fully .net core compatible lib.

 # Captcha Generator - .NET
 A simple class library used for generating image captcha with audio dynamically without the need for external database or library.